SnowLily-Dev/fulldel/README.md

 # fulldel
+UPDATE 09/12/2025: Bored outta my mind, decided to look back at this and clean up a bit with fresher knowledge lol

 fulldel(A.K.A.
 Full Delete) is a script made for easily removing packages with the apt package manager and directly removing the apt cache and unnecessary dependencies of recently removed packages.
 Syntax for removing a package, it's dependencies and the apt cache: